-- Students must first meet district qualifications for honors course placement to be considered for dual enrollment. - Students must demonstrate readiness for college-level coursework if the student is to be enrolled in college courses. - Career dual enrollment is limited to students enrolled in courses/programs leading to industry certification. - Public school students must have a 3.0 unweighted GPA for college-credit dual enrollment courses, or a 2.0 unweighted GPA for career certificate dual enrollment courses. - Exceptions to the required GPAs may be granted if the school and community college agree and the terms of the agreement are contained within the dual enrollment articulation agreement. - Participation in the career early admission program shall be limited to students who have completed a minimum of four semesters of full-time secondary enrollment, including studies undertaken in the ninth grade. - A High School GPA may not be required for home education students to participate in dual enrollment courses who meet the minimum score on a common placement test or other qualifying placement test adopted by the State Board of Education which indicates that the student is ready for college-level coursework.
+- Students must first meet district qualifications for honors course placement to be considered for dual enrollment. - Students must demonstrate readiness for college-level coursework if the student is to be enrolled in college courses. - Career dual enrollment is limited to students enrolled in courses/programs leading to industry certification. - Public school students must have a 3.0 unweighted GPA for college-credit dual enrollment courses.
+Or a 2.0 unweighted GPA for a career certificate dual enrollment course. - Exceptions to the required GPAs may be granted if the school and community college agree and the terms of the agreement are contained withing the dual enrollment articulation agreement. - Participation in the career early admission program shall be limited to students who have completed a minimum of four semesters of full-time secondary enrollment, including studies undertaken in the ninth grade. - A High School GPA may not be required for home education students to participate in dual enrollment courses who meet the minimum score on a common placement test or other qualifying placement test adopted by the State Board of Education which indicates that the student is ready for college-level coursework.

-Qualifying Placement Test Scores to Enroll in Dual Enrollment English and Math at St Johns River State College
+Qualifying Placement Test Scores to Enroll in Dual Enrollment English & Math at St. Johns River State College

 Test & Course Placement PERT ACT SAT

+103-150 17-up

-ENC 1101 103-150 (writing) 17-up (writing) 25-up (writing)
+ENC 1101 (writing) (writing) 25-up (writing)

 MAT 1033 114-122 19-20 24

-MAC 1105/MTB 1304/STA 2023 123-150 21-26 25-28
+MAC 1105/MTB 1304/STA

+2023 123150 21-26 25-28

 MAC 1147/MAC 2233 27-up 29-30

 MAC 2311 30-up 31-up

-High School Credit in Middle School 1003.4156 F.S., 1008.22(3)(c)2.a.
-F.S.
+High School Credit in Middle School 1003.4156 F.S., 1008.22(3)(c)12.a.F.S..